evmar/jjtut/jj.md

 When you want to fix a typo in a commit, using `jj edit` to jump directly to it and editing the file directly is the quickest way.
-But if you make a mistake (cat on the keyboard?) there isn't a way to see your new edits as distinct from the existing edits.
+But if you make a mistake (cat on the keyboard?) there isn't a way to diff or undo your new edits as distinct from the existing edits.

 An alternative workflow is instead to create a new commit before editing, like we just did in the previous section.
 After editing files, you run `jj diff` to see just the new changes you've made.

-When you're happy with them, you can run `jj squash` to "squash" the current commit into the previous one, merging their changes together.
+When you're happy with the change, the `jj squash` command will "squash" the current commit into the previous one, merging their changes together.
 (Git users might recognize the "squash" terminology from `git rebase -i`.)
 After running `jj squash`, you're left pointed at an empty commit; if you go elsewhere with `jj edit`, it will be automatically abandoned.

-Because it's free to make new commits anywhere, one way to look at the squash workflow is to *always* use `jj new` when editing history.
+Because it's free to make new commits anywhere, one way to look at the squash workflow is to _always_ use `jj new` when editing history.
 That is, if you want to make a change to some commit X, you instead say `jj new X` to start a new commit based on X, and then `jj squash` when you're done with your edits.
 When you move elsewhere (via `jj new` or `jj edit`) the empty temporary commit you've been using on will be automatically cleaned up.

 ### squash and the Git index

-Advanced Git users might be accustomed to building up a single change by incrementally adding parts of it to the index, which in Git can be thought of as a staging area for a pending change. jj models this using regular
+Advanced Git users might be accustomed to building up a single change by incrementally adding parts of it to the index, which in Git can be thought of as a staging area for a pending change. jj models this using regular commits:
-commits:

 1. Start a new commit (`jj new`), possibly give it an initial description
 2. Start a new commit on top of that (`jj new` again).